 What is a "hit" and how is it counted?

-Do page views count as hits?
+Do my page views count as hits?

 What happens to embeds when I cancel?

-Smart iFrames that go with short URL will keep working even when your key expires. iFrames that are linked to your API key will return an error.
-Native embed codes you received via API will need your own care.
+Frames helpers that go with a short ID will keep working even when your key expires. iFrames that are linked to your API key require an account in good standing.
+Rich media embed codes you opted to have without our iFrames will need your own care.